CGLIFE7/KronosDocs/docs/docs/open_blend_in_explorer.md

 <br>

-Open the blend file in your os file explorer.
+Opens and selects the blend file in your os file explorer.
 Requires the file to be saved.